yyou12/yyou12/README.md

 * Golang installed.
 * Have the environment variable `KUBECONFIG` set pointing to your cluster.

+### Update The Public Repo Lib
+We treat the pulic repo: [openshift-tests](https://github.com/openshift/openshift-tests) as a dependency lib.
+That means you can also run the test case of that public repo in this private repo.
+Run the `$ make update-public` comamnd to update this dep lib.
+Or you can build the binary with `$ make all` command.

+### New Test Folder
+If you create a new folder for your test case, please **add the path** to the [include.go file](https://github.com/openshift/openshift-tests-private/blob/master/test/extended/include.go).

 ## Compile the executable binary
 The generated `extended-platform-tests` binary in the `./bin/extended-platform-tests/` folder.
 If you want to compile the `openshift-tests` binary, please see the [origin](https://github.com/openshift/origin).